PaulRudin/stbotolphs/docs/deploy.md

 The workloads run in a Kubernetes container provisioned via Terraform, and this configuration should be vendor agnostic and work with any Kubernetes cluster.

-The spec for the job asked for a hosted postgres database, so that's been done.
-But it would probably be better to deploy postgres
+The spec for the job asked for a hosted Postgres database, so that's been done.
+But it would probably be better to deploy Postgres to the cluster.
+This would almost certainly mean better use of resources, but on the flip side we'd need to configure backups, but this could be done in a vendor neutral way via Kubernetes volume snap shotting.

 ## Bootstrapping